timescale/docs/promscale/guides/config-recomm.md

 # Configuration recommendations
-This section describes the configuration recommendations for Promscale
+This section describes the configuration recommendations for Promscale.

 ## Database configuration